pockerman/py_cube_ai/README.md

 ### Acknowledgements

-The simulator is taken from https://github.com/nmccrea/sobot-rimulator (thanks a lot).
+The inital version of the simulator is taken from https://github.com/nmccrea/sobot-rimulator (thanks a lot).

 ## Dependencies